GJMShrigley/React-Music-Visualiser/README.md

 This project was designed for the purposes of teaching myself how to make use of RESTful APIs.
 I initially chose Spotify's API due to the thorough documentation available.
 This choice came with a number of challenges, such as Spotify's recent decision to limit the 'streaming' scope to premium accounts on third party applications.

+### Authorizing:

 The first step in creating a working application was to gain authorization for the user.

 At the top level of the application, a series of variables contain important information necessary for Spotify's API to authorize the user.
 These are the 'client_id', which identifies the application, the 'redirect_uri' which specifies the page to return to once authorization has taken place, the 'auth_endpoint' which specifies where the application should direct the browser for authorization, the 'response_type' which specifies the response expected, and the 'scope' which specifies what privileges the application is requesting access to.

 The above variables are passed as props to the Menu component.
 This component checks for the presence of the 'token' prop.
 As the 'token' prop is only set after authorization it will not initially be present and the Menu component will render a 'login' element.

-When clicked, the 'login' element will combine the data from the props into a url and query string used to pass the relevant information to the Spotify auhorization page where the user can enter their login details and allow the application access to their account.
+When clicked, the 'login' element will combine the data from the props into a url and query string used to pass the relevant information to the Spotify authorization page where the user can enter their login details and allow the application access to their account.
 Once completed, the browswer will redirect them back to the application page.

 React's useEffect hook allows for code contained in the first argument to be run only upon certain conditions being met.
 Specifically, code contained within the first argument will run only when changes occur to specified dependencies.
 These dependencies are contained in an array included as a second argument.
 As the dependencies array of this useEffect hook is empty, it will only run once (when the log in is first made.)